 Lala Lajpat Rai as Indian Independence Activist

-Lala Lajpat Rai left practising law in 1914 to devote himself to the independence of India, and he travelled to the United Kingdom in 1914 and then to the United States in 1917.
+Lala Lajpat Rai left practicing law in 1914 to devote himself to the independence of India, and he traveled to the United Kingdom in 1914 and then to the United States in 1917.

 Lala Lajpat Rai was deported to Mandalay after joining the Indian National Congress and participating in political unrest in Punjab, but there was insufficient evidence to charge him with subversion.

 Lajpat Rai's supporters tried but failed to elect him to the presidency of the party in Surat in December 1907.

 Bhagat Singh was a graduate of the National College, which he founded within the Bradlaugh Hall in Lahore as an alternative to British institutions.